Tower of Hanoi in Python: Recursive Solution & Code Example

 The Tower of Hanoi is a mathematical puzzle that is well-known as a favourite among programmers and mathematician circles.
 The challenge is to move a set of disks from one rod to another while following specific rules.
 Therefore, it is an excellent example of problem-solving with recursion.

-In this article, let’s take a look at the Tower of Hanoi in Python, where recursion helps break down the problem into smaller, manageable steps.
-We'll explore the algorithm for Tower of Hanoi in Python to understand how it works.
-Then, we will implement a Python program for Tower of Hanoi that shows the sequence of moves required to solve the puzzle.
+This article explores the Tower of Hanoi in Python, where recursion helps break down the problem into smaller, manageable steps.
+We'll examine the algorithm for Tower of Hanoi in Python to understand how it works, then implement a Python program for Tower of Hanoi that shows the sequence of moves required to solve the puzzle.

 What is the Tower of Hanoi?

 According to the legend, once the priests completed the task, the temple would crumble, and the world would come to an end.
-However, mathematically, the puzzle requires 2⁶⁴ - 1 move to complete.
-Even if one move were made per second, it would take over 584 billion years and far exceed the age of the universe itself.
+However, mathematically, the puzzle requires 2⁶⁴ - 1 moves to complete.
+Even if one move were made per second, it would take over 584 billion years—far exceeding the age of the universe itself.

 Why is the Tower of Hanoi Important?

 Other than its mythical origins, the Tower of Hanoi is studied in computer science and mathematics due to its strong connection with recursion.
-The puzzle is an excellent example of divide and conquer algorithms.
-In the method, a complex problem is broken into smaller, more manageable subproblems.
+The puzzle is an excellent example of divide and conquer algorithms, where a complex problem is broken into smaller, more manageable subproblems.

 This problem has practical applications in areas like: